Skip to content

 Cost management is the process of planning and controlling a business budget through a third-party service provider, like PEO or PPO.

-Businesses partner with a PEO as it negotiates lower rates for employee benefits and workers’ compensation by grouping employees from different client companies, which saves expenses in both HR operations and employee benefits.
-PEOs also reduce the need for hiring a full in-house HR team or investing in HR technology and software because they accurately handle payroll, benefits administration, tax filing, reporting, and compliance.
+Businesses partner with a PEO because it negotiates lower rates for employee benefits and workers' compensation by grouping employees from different client companies.
+PEOs also reduce the need for a full in-house HR team or HR technology investment by handling payroll, benefits administration, tax filing, reporting, and compliance.

-PPOs form networks of providers who agree to discounted rates to help members save expenses when they use these in-network providers.
-The participants pay the lower, pre-negotiated fees rather than the fully billed amounts.
+PPOs form networks of providers who agree to discounted rates to help members save on care.
+Participants pay the lower, pre-negotiated fees rather than the fully billed amounts.

 Focus on operational accuracy

-Focus on operational accuracy means PEOs use HR expertise, technology, and regulatory knowledge to provide accurate payroll, compliance, and benefit administration.
-PPO also manages provider credentialing, claims processing, and payment systems to give smooth, accurate healthcare billing and access.
+PEOs use HR expertise, technology, and regulatory knowledge to provide accurate payroll, compliance, and benefit administration.
+PPOs manage provider credentialing, claims processing, and payment systems to keep healthcare billing smooth and accurate.

 What are the use cases of a PEO?